Rockey800/test/README.md

 ## Overview

-This repository provides PowerShell automation scripts to configure a Windows Remote Desktop (RDP) environment with secure ngrok tunneling for remote access on GitHub-hosted Windows runners.
+This repository provides PowerShell scripts to automate the setup of a Windows Remote Desktop (RDP) environment with ngrok tunneling, enabling secure remote access on GitHub-hosted Windows runners.

 ---

 ## Features

-- Fully automated Windows RDP setup using PowerShell
+- Automated Windows RDP setup using PowerShell
 - Secure ngrok tunnel integration for external connectivity
-- Designed to leverage GitHub-hosted runners with 16GB RAM and 4 CPU cores
+- Leverages GitHub-hosted runners with 16GB RAM and 4 CPU cores
-- Manual workflow trigger to ensure controlled execution
+- Manual workflow trigger for controlled execution

 ---

-## Usage Instructions
+## Usage

-1. **Manual Trigger:**
-   Run the workflow manually via GitHub Actions to start the RDP and ngrok setup.
+1. **Trigger the workflow manually** via GitHub Actions.

-2. **Secure Token Handling:**
-   Supply your ngrok authentication token through [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) or workflow inputs.
+2. **Provide your ngrok authentication token** securely using [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) or workflow inputs.
-   **Never hardcode or expose secrets in your repository or logs.**

-3. **Session Duration:**
-   The workflow is designed for limited-duration sessions (default 5 hours) to respect GitHub’s resource usage policies.
+3. The workflow runs for a limited session duration (default 5 hours) to comply with GitHub’s resource policies.

 ---

-## Disclaimer & Ethical Use
+## Security & Disclaimer

-This project is provided **strictly for personal and educational purposes**.
+- This project is intended **solely for personal and educational use**.
-Users must comply with all applicable laws, GitHub Terms of Service, and third-party service policies.
-**Any malicious, illegal, or abusive use is strictly prohibited.**
+- Do **not** use this workflow for any malicious, illegal, or abusive activities.
+- Always store sensitive tokens securely and avoid exposing them in logs or repository files.

-The author disclaims any liability for misuse of this repository.
+- The author is not liable for any misuse of this repository.

----

-## Security Best Practices

-- Use GitHub Secrets for all sensitive information.
-- Avoid printing tokens or credentials in workflow logs.
-- Regularly monitor workflow runs and usage to prevent abuse.

 ---